makemeunsee/10ten-cli/README.md

 exit
 ```

+[`dunst`](https://dunst-project.org/) is used as notification daemon in the demo above.

 ## Limitations

-* Only word translation works so far, no kanji details lookup or other more advanced features of 10ten.
+* Only word translation are supported yet, not the kanji details lookup or other more advanced features of 10ten.

 ## License